 Learn More about Authentic Recovery Center’s 30 Day Inpatient Rehab

 This is by no means a comprehensive picture of the services the Authentic Recovery Center provides.
-Please visit the other sections of our website to better understand the full spectrum of our addiction treatment options.
+Please visit the other sections of our website to understand the full spectrum of our addiction treatment options better.
 Education is the most important tool available to you.
-Keeping current on latest treatment practices is the best way to ensure you receive the care you need.
-If you would like to learn more about our dual diagnosis treatment services please call 866-256-0051 to speak with a counselor today.
+Thus, keeping current on the latest treatment practices is the best way to ensure you receive the care you need.
+So, if you would like to learn more about our dual diagnosis treatment services, please call [Direct] to speak with a counselor today.